astyrisk/fill-in/tailor/README.md

 ```

 This will use the job description from `job_description.txt` or prompt you to enter one.

+## Partial CV Tailoring

+The CV Tailor Server implements partial CV tailoring, which:

+1. Extracts only the selected sections from the CV YAML structure (specifically, only content under the `cv` key)
+2. Sends only these extracted sections to the AI tailoring service (DeepSeek V3 API)
+3. When receiving the tailored content back from the API, intelligently merges this tailored content with the original, unmodified sections of the CV
+4. Preserves the complete YAML structure with all four required keys (`cv`, `design`, `locale`, and `rendercv_settings`)
+5. Renders the complete merged CV as a PDF using RenderCV

+This approach has several advantages:
+- Reduces the amount of data sent to the API
+- Ensures that only the CV content is modified, not the design or rendering settings
+- Maintains compatibility with RenderCV's expected YAML structure
+- Allows for more focused tailoring of just the CV content

+The temporary YAML files generated during the tailoring process are kept for inspection.
+You can find them in the tailor directory with names like `temp_tailored_cv_<request_id>_<timestamp>.yaml`.

 ## Example Usage with curl